 The Pre-Auction Report includes the following information for each commitment period:

-- Maximum and Minimum Clearing Prices
+- Auction Parameters, including Target Capacity, Maximum and Minimum Clearing Prices, Capacity Limits, and;

 What happens during the Capacity Auction?

-- Capacity Auction clearing price
+- Capacity Auction clearing price;

-- Amount of MW cleared for each electrical zone
+- Amount of MW cleared for each electrical zone;

-- Qualified auction capacity, by participant
+- Enrolled auction capacity, by participant

-What happens post Capacity Auction?
+What happens after the Capacity Auction?